rezwanqkhan/myownproject/README.md

 ---

-## General view of the Admin planel of the blog
+## General view of the Admin panel of the blog

 <p align="center">
   <br>